Mitsu007/CodeClauseInternship_Voice_Recognition/README.md

 # Voice Recognition

-**Voice Notepad** is a Python program that allows users to create text files and add content to them using voice commands.
+**Voice Recognition** is a Python program that allows users to create text files and add content to them using voice commands.

 ## Overview